-- Firewalls are servers that function as a barrier preventing unauthorized outside access to the M-DCPS network.
-Exceptions requiring access from the outside must be documented by filling out ITS's Remote Client Support Agreement IP Entry (FM-6045) (old), or either of the new VPN/Dial-Up Access Request forms (FM-6629, for vendors or employees).
-ITS will keep firewall audit logs and review them regularly for illicit activity against the firewall. - 2.
-Access to secure mainframe applications via the network requires RACF authorization. - 3.
-Dial-in to the M-DCPS network requires network authorization and access authentication. - 4.
-The use of Remote Access Services (RAS) such as Digital Subscriber Line (DSL), dial-in technology with a modem, is prohibited unless authorized by ITS.
+ITS.
 This provides a "back door" around network security by giving users a direct connection to a remote server.
 If remote access is authorized and sensitive/confidential data is to be transmitted, the line must be secured by Virtual Private Network (VPN), Secure Socket Layer (SSL), or some other technology that encrypts the data so that it is never transmitted in clear text.
 Hackers using "sniffer" technology often scan transmission lines looking for data they can use.
-Examples include userids and passwords, account numbers and financial information, student data deemed exempt from public release by state law, or Human Resource (HR) data. - 5.
-The use of communications software that provides the ability to remotely "take over" a network connected PC is prohibited unless authorized by ITS.
+Examples include user-ids and passwords, account numbers and financial information, student data deemed exempt from public release by state law, or Human Resource (HR) data.

+- 12. The use of communications software that provides the ability to remotely "take over" a network connected PC is prohibited unless authorized by ITS.
 If it is used, it should be strictly controlled by the local administrator and user.
-It should be turned on only when support is needed (and the
+It should be turned on only when support is needed (and the user has given permission, if applicable) and immediately turned off once the support has been provided. - 13.
+"Hacking software" has been designed to allow unauthorized persons to infiltrate computers on the network, view and modify data, spy on a user's keystrokes in an effort to get user ids and passwords.
+ITS reserves the right to randomly scan or monitor any computers attached to the M-DCPS network in an effort to detect the presence of any "hacking software" or irregular operations that may be present on the network.
+ITS also reserves the right to disconnect any device or user on the network that appears to pose a threat.